weshaan/WWCodeGreenville/README.md

 <!-- Hacktoberfest 23 -->
 ## 🎃 Hacktoberfest 23

-- 🍴 To get started fork this repo
+- 🍴 To get started, fork this repository.
-- 👯‍♀️ Clone the repo to your laptop
+- 👯‍♀️ Clone the repo to your computer.
-- 👩🏽‍💻 Participate by closing our open issues and contributing to the docs
+- 👩🏽‍💻 Participate by closing our open issues and contributing to the docs.
-- 🤓 You must make 4 PR (pull requests) and have 4 MR (merge requests)
+- 🤓 You must make 4 PR (pull requests) and have 4 MR (merge requests) to complete the challenge!
-- 🌲 You will get a tree planted in your name and some cool virtual swag
+- 🌲 You will get a tree planted in your name and some cool virtual swag!
-- 🎃 Join the slack chanel #hacktober-2023 and ping a lead for help
+- 🎃 Join out Slack channel #hacktober-2023 to ping a lead for help or just stop by and chat!
-- 👀 Check the WWCode Greenville Notion doc if you need help with GitHub or contributing
+- 👀 Check the [WWCode Greenville Notion Doc](https://wwcode.notion.site/Hacktoberfest-2023-d690520f41a04f1e956abf475c2313db?pvs=4) if you need help with GitHub or contributing to this project.

 Ready to jump in?
 Great!
 Here is how you can get started!
 Add getting started info here.